 Giving Butler more minutes should be considered even more now since Deng is sidelined with a sore hamstring.
 He is listed as day-to-day, so his return could really come at any time.
 It could come tonight against the Los Angeles Lakers, on Wednesday versus the Detroit Pistons, or even later on.
 But whenever Deng is suited for a return, it would be the perfect opportunity to shorten Deng’s minutes and give them to Butler.
 Fewer minutes for Deng would mean a lesser chance of risking another injury or even re-injuring the hamstring, and it would also give Butler more time to develop his game.
 It is a win-win situation.

 In just his second year in the NBA, Jimmy Butler has proven that he can handle this style of basketball.
 And with a chance to gain more playing time, Butler has also shown that he deserves more attention.

-Topics: Jimmy Butler
+Tags: Jimmy Butler